-- Associate Professor, Department of Medicine - Section of Pulmonary and Critical Care, Cancer Research Center, Committee on Immunology, Committee on Molecular Medicine/MPMM
+- Professor, Department of Medicine - Section of Pulmonary and Critical Care, Cancer Research Center, Committee on Immunology, Committee on Molecular Medicine/MPMM

 - Faculty Director, Immunological Applications Core Facility

 Ph.D., Tufts University, 1994